 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 It’s approaching 9:00 at night.
 The knot in your stomach lets you know that the ritual is about to begin.
 All parents understand the dread that accompanies the nightly bedtime routine.
-It seems as if even the most well-behaved children act out when it’s time for light’s out.
+It seems as if even the most well-behaved children act out when it’s time for lights out.
+So how many hours of sleep do you need based on your age?

 Whether you are forty, fourteen, or four, your body requires a specific amount of sleep in order to fully energize and function the following day.
 These standards, which are determined by the National Sleep Foundation (NSF), help individuals determine the appropriate duration of sleep for their age.

-When you have children spanning several age groups, a typical bedtime can be torture.
+When you have children spanning several age groups, a typical bedtime can be torture which is why you need a bedtime sleep routine.
 It may look something like this:

 Your ten-year-old is complaining – again – that he has to go to bed while his fourteen-year-old sister gets to stay up an extra half hour.
 Your teenager is taunting him as if those thirty minutes are the best, and possibly longest, time of her entire day.
 The racket that the two of them are making would wake their three-year-old sister… if she weren’t still up.